How to Use the Command 'VBoxManage Import' (with examples)

 VBoxManage import path/to/file.ovf --ostype=ostype

-Use case 7: Set the memory for the imported VM
+Use Case 7: Set the Memory (in Megabytes) for the Imported VM

 Code: